 Contact a Kane County Adoption Attorney for Help

 Becoming a parent for a second generation can be difficult physically and emotionally.
 Some grandparents feel as if they have no other choice while others fight to remove their grandchildren from an unhealthy or unsafe home.
-At Shaw Family Law, we understand that every family’s situation is unique and deserves the utmost attention to do what is best for the child.
+At Shaw Sanders, P.C., we understand that every family’s situation is unique and deserves the utmost attention to do what is best for the child.
 If you are considering legally adopting your grandchild, contact a St. Charles, IL adoption attorneys at 630-584-5550 for a free consultation.